Where to Find the Sick Leave Tracking Tool

 Frequently Asked Questions

 A state ballot initiative to require up to 40 hours of sick leave for employees working in Massachusetts was passed in November 2014.
-The law was effective for most employees as of 7/1/15, with a transition period till 1/1/16 for staff who were already receiving sick leave, like our monthly paid benefits-eligible staff.
+The law was effective for most employees as of 7/1/15, with a transition period till 1/1/16 for staff who were already receiving sick leave, like our semimonthly paid benefits-eligible staff.

 The state law requires all employers in Massachusetts to track the state protected sick leave, and to provide records to the Attorney General’s Office if requested.
 Most employers do track the use of paid time off in central systems.
-Our impression is that most monthly paid (exempt) staff do not use a lot of paid sick time, so we don't anticipate that the new requirement to track use of sick leave will be overly burdensome either for the employee or for the manager.
+Our impression is that most semimonthly paid (exempt) staff do not use a lot of paid sick time, so we don't anticipate that the new requirement to track use of sick leave will be overly burdensome either for the employee or for the manager.

 Sick time is used for your illness and medical and dental appointment or for the illness and medical/dental appointment of a family member.
 For purposes of sick leave use, family member includes the employee's child, spouse or domestic partner, parent, parent of spouse or domestic partner, or other member of the employee's household.